Copyright © Karl Dahlke, 2022

 An atom is so incredibly tiny, you'd think it was a solid ball of matter, but it is mostly empty space, with protons, neutrons, and electrons forming its framework.
 Recall that the width of an atom is the with of your finger divided by 100 million.
 Expand a carbon atom to the size of a football field.
 Each proton and neutron is now the size of a grain of sand, and they are huddled together in a small ball on the 50 yard line, 12 little grains of sand that anchor the entire atom.
 This ball is called the nucleus.
 You thought atoms were small - protons and neutrons are even smaller!

 Continuing the football field analogy, two electrons whip around the nucleus at a distance of 25 yards, and the other four electrons whirl around at a distance of 50 yards, just inside the goal posts.
 How big are the electrons?
 Still too small to be seen.
 Each electron could be 1000 times smaller than a grain of sand.
 We really don't know, or perhaps can't define, the size of an electron.
 It may be pointlike, having no size as we understand it, or it may smear out across the atom in a quantum mechanical wave.
+In fact the latter is probably the case.
+Each electron is a tenuous cloud, spreadout around the outside of the football field, and there's no way to pin down the electron's location, or determine its size.
+But since it has a charge, we know how many there are.
+Assuming the carbon atom is properly balanced, there are six electrons, each forming its own cloud, thus balancing the six protons in the nucleus.

 The proton has 1836 times the mass of the electron, hence almost all of the mass of an atom is in the nucleus.
 Our enlarged atom covers a football field, yet all the mass is in those 12 tiny grains of sand at the center.

 The atomic number is the number of protons, and the atomic weight is the number of protons and neutrons, since they comprise the "weight" of the atom.
 Electrons determine the chemistry, thus each element is indicated by its atomic number, the number of protons and the number of electrons.
-Isotopes of the same element have different numbers of neutrons, variations on a theme.
+Isotopes of the same element have different numbers of neutrons, variations on a theme, but virtually the same chemistry.
 In chapter 3 I presented a list of elements in order, though the order was not clear at that time.
 Now we understand - the elements are sorted by atomic number, by the number of protons in the nucleus.
 Hydrogen has just one proton, helium has 2, carbon has 6, oxygen has 8, and so on.
 Let's look at the list again.
 This time I'll include the atomic weight, which is the average number of protons and neutrons.
 This is just an average, some atoms have fewer neutrons, some have more.
 It is a fraction, as you would expect from an average, but of course each atom has a whole number of neutrons.
 The vast majority of carbon atoms have 6 neutrons, some have 7, and some have 8, thus an average of 12.0107.

 Now we can gain an intuitive understanding of why atoms are the same size.
 Bring in more protons and more electrons and watch what happens.
 Electrons repel each other, so they can't clump together.
 They whirl around the nucleus in wider and wider orbits.
 However, there are ever more protons, thus a higher positive electric charge at the center of the atom.
 This charge pulls the electrons closer to the nucleus, in tighter orbits.
 These effects cancel each other out.
 The outermost orbit determines the size of the atom, and therefore, all the atoms are roughly the same size.